 This specification also defines a mechanism for deployment of server endpoints that does not depend on Servlet container scanning of the application.
 Developers may deploy server endpoints programmatically by using one of the addEndpoint methods of the ServerContainer interface.

-These methods are only operational during the application deployment phase of an application.
-Specifically, as soon as any of the server endpoints within the application have accepted an opening handshake request, the APIs may not longer be used.
-This restriction may be relaxed in a future version.
+Versions of this specification before 2.1 restricted the programmatic deployment of server endpoints to the application deployment phase of an application.
+As of version 2.1, this restriction no longer applies.